In the Bedroom: Critical reception

 In the Bedroom was also chosen by the New York Times Film Critics for their "Best 1,000 Films of All Time" list.

-The February 2020 issue of New York Magazine lists In the Bedroom alongside Citizen Kane, Sunset Boulevard, Dr, Strangelove, Butch Cassidy and the Sundance Kid, The Conversation, Nashville, Taxi Driver, The Elephant Man, Pulp Fiction, There Will Be Blood, and Roma as "The Best Movies That Lost Best Picture at the Oscars".Among the negative reviews of the film include Paul Tatara of the CNN mentioning that the film "flounders" despite the good performances.
-Stephen Hunter of The Washington Post said "it opens brilliantly" but goes on to "self-negating absurdity."
+The March 2023 issue of New York magazine listed In the Bedroom alongside Citizen Kane, Sunset Boulevard, Dr. Strangelove, Butch Cassidy and the Sundance Kid, The Conversation, Nashville, Taxi Driver, The Elephant Man, Pulp Fiction, There Will Be Blood, Roma, and Tár, also directed by Field, as "The Best Movies That Lost Best Picture at the Oscars".